marketing353/vacymax/PRIVACY_POLICY.md

 ## 11. Children's Privacy

-VacationMax is **not intended for children under 16 years of age**.
+DoubleMyHolidays is **not intended for children under 16 years of age**.
 We do not knowingly collect personal information from children.

 If you are a parent or guardian and believe your child has provided us with personal data, please contact us immediately at privacy@[your-domain].com.
 We will delete such information promptly.